 Jump to:

-And because I am who I am, we’re serving them with a warm, creamy homemade beer cheese dipping sauce that takes these easy cheesesteak egg rolls over the top!
+And because I can’t leave well enough alone, we’re serving them with a warm homemade beer cheese dipping sauce that takes the whole thing straight over the top.

 - Air fryer = instant crispiness.
 Golden, crunchy egg rolls without deep-frying — fast, clean, and wildly satisfying.